multi-arch/community/teps/0161-set-podtemplate-in-tasks.md

 - If the API is changing as a result of this proposal, what updates are needed to the [API spec](https://github.com/tektoncd/pipeline/blob/main/docs/api-spec.md)?
 -->

+Task.spec (TaskSpec) API will change to include podTemplate.

 ### User Experience